Ronaltn/CompactFrameworkNicePartner/README.md

 ### ADO.NET
 * [System.Data.SQLite] - System.Data.SQLite is an ADO.NET provider for SQLite.

-* [SQLiteWrapper] - A wrapper library for SQLite that builds on .NET 2.0 and up, including Compact Framework
+* [SQLiteWrapper] - A wrapper library for SQLite that builds on .NET 2.0 and up, including Compact Framework.

 ### ORM
 * [OpenNETCF.ORM Framework] - The OpenNETCF.ORM library is a lightweight object-relational mapping framework designed for use with the .NET Compact Framework, the full .NET Framework and Mono for Android (a.k.a.
 MonoDroid) and Mono for iOS (MonoTouch).